GaiwkadVivek520/hanoi/README.md

 # object-copy
-A deep copy library for java
+A java deep copy library (now only support android)

+You can copy a java object without implementing any interfaces